rbisdorff/Digraph3/docSphinx/pearls.rst

     ['a3', 'a4', 'a2', 'a1'] ['a4', 'a1', 'a3', 'a2'] 0.6890
      ['a1', 'a2', 'a4', 'a3'] ['a4', 'a3', 'a2', 'a1'] 0.7950

-It appears hence to be opportune to compute a first Bachet ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed order.
+It appears hence to be opportune to compute a first Bachet ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed ordering.
 The best correlated of both ranking results is eventually returned.
-The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see :numref:`optimisingBachet` Lines 5 and 21)
+The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see below :numref:`optimisingBachet` Lines 5 and 21)

-When the ranking result remains however weakly correlated with the given outranking relation, as we may notice in this second example of random outranking digraph of order 9 (see :numref:`optimisingBachet`  Line 35 below), it is recommended to set the provided *randomized* parameter (default=0) to a positive integer *n*.
+When the ranking result remains however only weakly correlated with the given outranking relation, as we may notice in this second example of random outranking digraph of order 9 (see :numref:`optimisingBachet`  Line 35 below), it is recommended to set the provided *randomized* class parameter (default=0) to a positive integer *n*.
 In this case, *n* random orderings of the decision actions with their reversed versions will be generated in order to compute potentially diverse Bachet ranking results.
-The best correlated Bachet ranking result will eventually be returned (see Lines 37 and 51 below).
+The best correlated ranking will eventually be returned (see Lines 37 and 51 below).

 .. code-block:: pycon
    :caption: Optimising the Bachet ranking result